rachel-rice/rachel-rice/README.md

 <!--   </a> -->
   </a>
       </p>
-        <p><strong>HTML/EJS, CSS, Javascript, Node.js, Express & Bootstrap</strong> - Full Stack social network app for your pet!
+        <p><strong>HTML/EJS, CSS, Javascript, Node.js, Express & Bootstrap</strong> - Full stack web application.
+A social network for your pet!
 Create posts by uploading photos of your pet, like and comment on users' posts.</p>
     </td>
   </tr>